supareno/chess-bot/README.md

 Bot modes are:
 - Random Move Bot: Selects moves randomly from available legal moves
 - Minimax Bot: Uses the Minimax algorithm with a basic evaluation function
+- Minimax with Alpha-Beta Pruning: An optimized version of Minimax for better performance

 ## Prerequisites